DauQuangThanh/our-personas/templates/commands/architect.md

    - Key components and their interactions
    - Quality attributes prioritized
    - Infrastructure approach defined
-   - Alignment with constitution and coding standards
+   - Alignment with ground rules and coding standards
    - Architectural patterns applied
    - Follow-up TODOs if any information deferred